-This month, in light of our newest digital collection, the "San Jose Public Library Collection," the California Room is Looking Back at the history of the San Jose Public Library system.
+This month, in light of our newest digital collection, the "San José Public Library Collection," the California Room is Looking Back at the history of the San José Public Library system.
 The public library has grown in fits and starts.
 Although more recently, the library system has dramatically expanded, catering to a diverse community.

-The one-room "Free" San Jose Library opened on Post and Market Streets in 1880 with a book collection from the members-only San Jose Library Association.
+The one-room "Free" San Jose Library opened on Post and Market Streets in 1880 with a book collection from the members-only San José Library Association.
 The Library Association had been a private lending library since 1872 where a patron could check out one book at a time and when finished, bring the borrowed item back and exchange it for another.
 This service would only last 6 years though.
 In 1878 the Library Association voted to close its doors.
 The city reacted and sought to create its own "free" library under the 1878 Rogers Act.
 On May 1, 1880 the City voted in support of a public library, approved on the last day of the Rogers Act deadline.
 With tax support, the City of San Jose was able to open the one-room public lending library in 1880 with William Redding as the first City Librarian.
 The Free San Jose Library was small, but effective.
 A single library was ultimately not enough for the expanding municipality in the early 1900s.
 The solution was the creation of the branch system.

 The branch system had its origins in the establishment of the Grant School Library in 1909 following an increased demand in the valley's west side.
 The Grant School branch was short lived however, as it was not included in the school's reconstruction after a fire in 1917.
-Yet, in 1911, with the acquisition of East San Jose, the San Jose Public Library had acquired its third branch, the East San Jose Carnegie Library that had been built in 1907.
+Yet, in 1911, with the acquisition of East San José, the San José Public Library had acquired its third branch, the East San José Carnegie Library that had been built in 1907.
 In less than 30 years since its founding, the public library system was already spreading throughout the valley.
 Unfortunately, the number of branches would collapse during the Inter-War Years (between World War I and World War II), losing the Grant School branch as well as the Balbach St. Branch.
 Although by 1957, the branch expansion began again with full earnest.
 With the passage of new bond measures in the 1950s and 1960s, the San Jose Public library gained the funding to build in the rapidly expanding suburbs.

-For those interested in learning more, take a look at the resources listed below including the new San Jose Public Library digital collection.
+For those interested in learning more, take a look at the resources listed below including the new San José Public Library digital collection.

-Further Reading from the San Jose Public Library, California Room:
+Further Reading from the California Room:

-- San Jose Public Library Collection, SJPL Digital Collections
+- San José Public Library Collection, SJPL Digital Collections

 - Former Dr. Martin Luther King, Jr., Main Library Building Historical Evaluation, by Archives & Architecture (Clipping File)